 Surfshark VPN is very good for torrenting.
 Its security is acceptable, as it keeps your IP address and DNS queries within its tunnel while you use it.
 However, its kill switch doesn't work properly, as it allows some unencrypted traffic to leak past the VPN in the event of a system reboot or a software crash.
 It also lacks anonymity-preserving registration options, requiring an email address and password to create an account, but you can pay with cryptocurrencies.
 It allows you to download P2P files in most countries and doesn't have a data limit.
-However, P2P is blocked on servers in several different countries, so if you're in those locations, you'll have to connect to different servers if you want to download torrents at the cost of speed.
+However, P2P is blocked on servers in several countries, so if you're in those locations, you'll need to connect to different servers to download torrents, which will result in a loss of speed.

 Accepts cryptocurrencies for payment.